frankvogt/vcf2gwas/README.md

 ### Running vcf2gwas

 Once the virtual environment is activated, vcf2gwas can be run on the command-line by specifying the input files and the statistical model chosen for GEMMA.
 Below is an exemplary command for running a linear mixed model analysis on all phenotypes in `example.csv` using genotype information from `example.vcf.gz`, both in the [input](https://github.com/frankvogt/vcf2gwas/tree/main/vcf2gwas/input) directory.
-This command can also be run to confirm the installation.

 ```
 vcf2gwas -v example.vcf.gz -pf example.csv -ap -lmm